microsoft/confidential-sidecar-containers/examples/aasp/README.md

 # Secret Provisioning Workflow:

-## Generate a key pair and prepare for the key release policy:
+## Step 1 generate a key pair and prepare for the key release policy:

 This is a one time effort.
 Once the key is created, it can be used to protect as many secrets as desired.